 The circle splits in two until one side refuses to share food with the other side.
 All because the other side refused to share food with this side.
 Each side thinks the other is full of selfish monkeys.

 The number of circles increases as lunch is replaced by grades, coolness quotient, love interests and also how deeply you profess your love for a particular celebrity.
 There are now more circles with fewer pubescent humans.

-The number of circles increase as lunch is replaced with grades, coolness quotient, love interests and how deeply you love Shahrukh Khan.
-More circles with fewer people.
-The final stages are circular enclosures based on former schools, language, maturity, smoking preferences, the ones who met on facebook before actually meeting, the quite ones who eat a lot of curd, the boisterous ones who make fun of those who eat curd, the stoned, the music lovers, and the creepy one-person circles.
+The final stages of the circle life happen in college where enclosures are based on former schools, language, maturity, smoking preferences, the ones who met on Facebook before actually meeting, the quiet ones who eat a lot of curds, the boisterous ones who make fun of those who eat curd, the stoned, the music lovers, and the creepy one-person circles.

 Most of these circles wane when the circle of circles takes over.
 The one circle to rule them all.
-The one with your precious:
+The one with your precious,

 The relationship circle.

-Because, now she’s throwing emotional jackfruit on your face.
-You eat it up and bring out your own impassive pebbles.
-You blame her and she blames you and you tell her she blames you because you blame her and she says you always blame her, and now it’s about the words always and never.
+Because now she’s throwing some emotional jackfruit at your face.
+You eat it up and bring out your own rocky responses.
+You blame her and she blames you and you tell her she blames you because you blame her and she says you always blame her, and you say she never appreciates you – and all of a sudden you are arguing about the semantic depths of the words always and never.

 Do you see the circle?

 But, that’s exactly what we do: you, me, Bob, and Sarah.
 On and on we go in our circles with no one to show us that we are in a giant freaking amusement park with plenty of other ways to prove a point and still amuse oneself without throwing up all over ourselves.